Ever notice how the people you love most can also drain you the fastest?

 Example: If a friend often vents about their problems late at night, you can say, "I want to support you, but I need my evenings to wind down.
 Can we talk earlier in the day instead?"

-Suggestion: For those healing from codependency, emotional boundaries may feel uncomfortable at first.
-Start small by limiting your time spent taking on others' emotional needs.
+Suggestion: If youโre healing from codependency, emotional boundaries may feel uncomfortable at first.
+You should start small by limiting the time you spend taking on others' emotional needs.

 3. Time